kejonaMC/GeyserUpdater/README.md

 ## Usage

 After you ran the command or enabled auto updating, it will check the current running Geyser version.
 If it's outdated it will automatic download the latest Geyser build!
-Changes will only take place once the server has been restarted.
+Changes will only take place once the server has been shutdown correctly and restarted.
+Do not kill "Hard shutdown" the server/proxy or the updater wont update Geyser!

-## Restart/reload

-Please do not use the /reload command. this can cause errors on the Geyser part, and most likely will break your server.

 ## Release History
+* 0.2.2
+    * Mini-rework > Common classes.
+    * Jenkins CI has been setup.
+    * Pipeline has been added.

-* 0.0.1
+* 0.1.0
     * Merged Spigot & Bungeecord updater into 1 plugin.
     * Added maven